dysk0/nadjistan-import/README.md

 ## IO_EstatesStorey

-Used to set storey (etaža) of and item.
+Used to set storey (etaža) of an item.
 Use it to set storey of an item.
 Related to the `IO_EstatesType::Home`.

 ```php
 class IO_EstatesStorey